Sh1n0g1/mpit-matrix_prompt_injection_tool/README.md

 ```

 ### Preparation

 #### What attack can be skipped ?
-* Perform reconnaissance to understand how the LLM output is handled.
+* Perform observation to understand how the LLM output is handled.
   - Ask what tools or function-calling capabilities are available
     - API calls / MCP
     - Database (potential SQL injection vulnerability)